MAVProxyUser/BloodHounds/README.md

 "I would quit my day job to make this"<br>
 https://twitter.com/DustinHLand/status/1569211528259448832

-## How it's Going
-Currently looking at the realities of acheiving gamification of the existing robot quadruped landscape.
-- What are the limitations (battery life, terrain, potential blaster tech requirements, our ROS ability, access to dogs to dev with)
-- Soliciting feedback (including potential features) from folks that would want to play a game like this, or help architect one.

 "Being stalked around Caesars by half a dozen, remotely operated robot dog assassins 🤔 your one job is to gain entry, obtain the loot, and exfil all without being shot by the gel blaster 😅 love it"<br>
 https://twitter.com/Clarkee/status/1569325186713006085